Female Genital Mutilation and sex

 Emma Young

-When FGM seems to have no effect on sexual response, this is seen as an argument not to do it, yet the self-same "fact" in the case of the male is used in the US as an argument for doing it.
-In fact, however, this result (like that of such work as has been done on the effect of MGM) is probably just an artifact of using too crude a measure of sexual response, ability to have intercourse and reach orgasm.
+When FGC seems to have no effect on sexual response, this is seen as an argument not to do it, yet the self-same "fact" in the case of the male is used in the US as an argument for doing it.
+In fact, however, this result (like that of such work as has been done on the effect of MGC) is probably just an artifact of using too crude a measure of sexual response, ability to have intercourse and reach orgasm.

 Someone responded to the above article that a woman circumcised before puberty learns her erotic response with whatever erogenous tissue she is left, such as her nipples.
 (In the same way, paraplegics gain an inordinate sensitivity in the parts of their bodies still wired to their brains.)
 So it would be quite wrong to say that her sexual response was unchanged.